TheSoundOfAIOSR/rg_production/Manual.md

 #### Text Area
 5 This area displays text that reports back the status of the application after a command is executed.

+6 Textbox area where you can type your command or modify the command received from the Speech to Text engine

 #### Audition, Play and Play MIDI
-6 Audition button: allows to generate only one note, to be able to audition the sound before generating the whole note range
+7 Audition button: allows to generate only one note, to be able to audition the sound before generating the whole note range

-7 Play button: playback button for the audition sample
+8 Play button: playback button for the audition sample

-8 Play MIDI button: allows to load and playback a MIDI file (.mid).
+9 Play MIDI button: allows to load and playback a MIDI file (.mid).
 Requires a fully generated note range to operate

 #### Sample Display
-9 The plot displays the latest generated sample, only after generating a whole note range (does not display audition samples).
+10 The plot displays the latest generated sample, only after generating a whole note range (does not display audition samples).

-The slider below it controls the length of sample playback
+11 The slider below it controls the length of sample playback

 #### Volume and Pan
+12 These two sliders control some global parameters of the sampler
-10 Volume slider: controls the global volume of the sampler Pan slider: controls the panning of the instrument (0-1) Left to Right
+- Volume slider: controls the global volume of the sampler
+- Pan slider: controls the panning of the instrument (0-1) Left to Right

 #### On screen Keyboard and Octave, Settings
-11 The keyboard offers an interface to perform the generated note range of samples, tow octaves at a time.
+13 The keyboard offers an interface to perform the generated note range of samples, tow octaves at a time.
-12 Octave Up button: allows to switch the octave range of the on screen keyboard by two octaves up and down.
+14 Octave Up button: allows to switch the octave range of the on screen keyboard by two octaves up and down.
-13 Goto Settings button: opens the settings window
+15 Goto Settings button: opens the settings window

 ### Settings Window